baskinc049/baskinc049/docs/resume.md

 <br/>

 #### **SC HealthViz - Geospatial Health Stats & Policy Research (2023 -)** [<a href="https://www.schealthviz.sc.edu" target="_blank">https://www.schealthviz.sc.edu</a>]
-Lead Web Developer and Project Lead on the rebranding and revitilization of the Medicaid transparency site into a website dedicated to providing geospatial analysis, health statistics, and innovative policy research for the Division of Integrated Health and Policy Research (IHPR) within the Institute for Families in Society (IFS) at the University of South Carolina.
+Lead Web Developer and Project Lead on the rebranding and revitalization of the Medicaid transparency site into a website dedicated to providing geospatial analysis, health statistics, and innovative policy research for the Division of Integrated Health and Policy Research (IHPR) within the Institute for Families in Society (IFS) at the University of South Carolina.

 > **Notable Features:** The site provides geospatial analysis of health data and social determinants of health, or GeoHealth, the site explores the geographic context that shapes outcomes and policies at local and regional levels.